Johnny Depp seeks appeal in UK libel case

 The hearing, expected to last for about two hours, will be livestreamed on the Court of Appeal’s YouTube channel.

-Following Nicol’s verdict, seen as being highly damaging to his career, Depp was asked to leave the Fantastic Beasts franchise, the movie spin-offs from the Harry Potter books and films.
+Following Judge Nicol’s verdict, which was seen as being highly damaging to the actor’s career, Depp was asked to leave the Fantastic Beasts franchise, the movie spin-offs from the Harry Potter books and films.

 During the libel trial last summer, Heard said Depp would turn into a jealous alter ego, “the monster”, after bingeing on drugs and alcohol and had often threatened to kill her.

-Heard detailed 14 occasions of extreme violence when she said the actor choked, punched, slapped, head-butted, throttled and kicked her, with Nicol accepting 12 of these accounts were true, including an assault after her 30th birthday party and another incident which left her with black eyes.
+Heard detailed 14 occasions of extreme violence when she said the actor choked, punched, slapped, head-butted, throttled and kicked her.
+Judge Nicol accepted 12 of these accounts were true, including an assault after her 30th birthday party and another incident that left her with black eyes.

-The couple met while making The Rum Diary in 2011 and married four years later but divorced in 2016.
+The couple met while making The Rum Diary in 2011 and married four years later.
+They divorced in 2016.

 Depp had told the court he was never violent towards his ex-wife, saying her claims were a hoax and portraying her as a gold-digger.